 Martin Holdgate, one of the leaders of British conservation during the past half-century, was born January 14, 1931.
-He was part of most of the major environmental and conservation developments in England and around the world.
+He has been part of most of the major environmental and conservation developments in England and around the world dkuring the last half-century.

 Holdgate studied biological sciences at Cambidge University, completing a doctorate in insect physiology in 1955.
-At the conclusion of his studies, he joined an expedition to the south Atlantic island of Gough, then a poorly known outpost of the British empire (later made an UNESCO World Heritage site).
+At the conclusion of his studies, he joined an expedition to the south Atlantic island of Gough, then a poorly known outpost of the British empire (later made an UNESCO World Heritage site) (learn more about UNESCO here).
 That expedition spurred Holdgate’s interest in the Antarctic, which continued as he taught courses at Manchester and Durham universities.
 Eventually, he joined the British Antarctic Survey, becoming its Chief Biologist within a short time.

 He moved more directly into the practice of conservation and environment in 1966.
 He joined the British Nature Conservancy then, performing research that informed their decisions about what lands to protect (the organization is now known as Natural England).
 Beginning in 1970, he joined the UK Department of the Environment, rising to the position of Chief Scientist and Deputy Secretary prior to his departure in 1988.
 His time in these agencies coincided with the growth of the environmental movement in the UK, representing a “major step-change after World War 2.”